-South Korea: Anger and jubilation as Seoul wakes up to life without Park
+South Korea: Cheers, tears as Seoul wakes up to life without Park

-Seoul (CNN)A brief calm returned to the streets of Seoul a day after the tumultuous events which saw the dawn of a new political reality in South Korea.
+Seoul (CNN)Thousands took to the streets of Seoul to celebrate the dawning of a new political reality in South Korea.

 President Park Geun-hye is due to leave office after a Constitutional Court on Friday upheld a vote by lawmakers to impeach her.